dishant26201/sleep-analytics-pipeline/README.md

 ## Dataset

-For this project, I used the Sleep-EDF Database Expanded from PhysioNet.
+For this project, I used the Sleep-EDF Database Expanded from PhysioNet [1].
 It contains 197 whole-night polysomnographic (PSG) recordings, which include EEG, EOG, and EMG signals.
-All recordings were manually scored by expert sleep technicians according to the Rechtschaffen & Kales standard.
+All recordings were manually scored by expert sleep technicians according to the Rechtschaffen & Kales standard [1].
 Each EEG recording contains signals from two channels: FPz–Cz and Pz–Oz.
-These are standard and widely used in sleep staging research.
-The dataset also provides hypnogram files for each PSG recording, containing sleep stage labels (Wake (W), N1, N2, N3, REM) for every 30-second segment of the signal, known as an epoch.
+These are standard and widely used in sleep staging research [1].
+The dataset also provides hypnogram files for each PSG recording, containing sleep stage labels (Wake (W), N1, N2, N3, REM) for every 30-second segment of the signal, known as an epoch [1].

 ## Methodology